aegis-icons/aegis-icons/CONTRIBUTING.md

 ### Filename
 > **Warning** \
-> When naming brand based icon(s), check how brand capitalised and spell the name from their app / website.
+> When naming brand based icon(s), check how brand capitalised and spell the name from their app / website (check the capitalization / spelling from browser tab title or body text of their website, **not from the logo!**).

 > **Note** – **Filename character limitations:** \
 > Only use [ISO basic Latin alphabet letters](https://simple.wikipedia.org/wiki/ISO_basic_Latin_alphabet), numbers, spaces, dashes and other safe ASCII characters ([list of forbidden ASCII](https://stackoverflow.com/questions/1976007/what-characters-are-forbidden-in-windows-and-linux-directory-names/31976060#31976060)).